 ---Knightly Endeavors (custom made Renaissance festival wear; specializes in Renaissance wedding dresses)

 ---Pearson's Renaissance Shoppe (men's, women's, and children's medieval and Renaissance festival clothing and fantasy-styled outfits)

 ---Historica clothiers (various periods, age levels, fencing and martial arts clothing)

 ---Revival Clothing (great variety in various centuries, styles -- clothing, footwear, men, women, children, etc.)

-Soft Surroundings (friend Jane says clothing is "soft and squishy, but quality not always top-notch, probably Indian and Chinese")
+• Soft Surroundings (friend Jane says clothing is "soft and squishy, but quality not always top-notch, probably Indian and Chinese"; friend Phyllis loves it)

-The Territory Ahead (beautiful, really well-made clothing for men and women--I've got a cotton shirt from them that I can wear repeatedly without ironing, the material is so good)
+• The Territory Ahead (beautiful, really well-made clothing mostly for men--I bought a cotton shirt from them that I can wear repeatedly without ironing, the material is so good)

 solid catalogs, more standard fare

 With a focus on Bad English, editing, photography, etc.

 • Sweeney's Store (tee shirts to puzzle and amuse your friends)